MadProbe/zerg-wars-guide/cdn/md/patch-notes.md

 # Version 7.5 (3.5)
 CO-OP and Solo wins are now being saved to be used for later.
--Wins now displays your wins on the gamemode you are playing Skins now are applied to the gamemode you are playing , so you need 10 Wins on the gamemode you are playing to have skins on that action.(Terran,Zerg,Protoss)
+-Wins now displays your wins on the gamemode you are playing Skins now are applied to the gamemode you are playing, so you need 10 Wins on the gamemode you are playing to have skins on that action.(Terran,Zerg,Protoss)
 Fixed some typos on the Tal'darim Spire.
 Fixed Elite Ghost unlimited range bug.
 Removed Elite Ghost cloak.